swr06/VoxelPathTracer/Core/Shaders/Utility/readme.txt

-These are all utility functions that can be used in the shaders for whatever.
-Also contains useful offsets that can be used for blurs
+These are all utility functions/data that can be used in the shaders for whatever